Tyrrrz/Onova/Readme.md

 This implementation looks for assets with predefined name (default is `Package.onv`) in releases of the given GitHub repository.
 Package versions are extracted from release names, e.g. release named `v1.0` corresponds to package version `1.0`.

+Since .NET assemblies do not support semantic versions, pre-release packages are ignored.

 #### `WebPackageResolver`

 This implementation requests a version manifest using given URL.
 The manifest should contain a list of package versions and their URLs, separated by space, one line per package.
 E.g.: